-Tariffs and turbulence: how Trump’s trade policies are reshaping commodity markets
+Tariffs and turbulence: How Trump’s trade policies and geopolitical tensions are reshaping commodity markets

 Date: 20 June

-In this webinar, we check in with our key calls from the start of the year and assess the ongoing impact of Trump’s tariffs on global commodity markets and what’s in store.
+Israel’s attack on Iran and subsequent conflict has caused oil prices to surge, with implications across the commodity complex.
+We will discuss potential pathways for oil prices against this backdrop.
+We will also assess the ongoing impact of Trump’s tariffs on global commodity markets and what’s in store including other key market developments.
 From energy to metals and agricultural goods, we will break down how recent macroeconomic developments and trade policies have altered pricing dynamics, disrupted supply chains, and influenced investment.
-We will also explore other key market developments, such as OPEC+ supply increases and the expansion of US LNG export capacity.

 Register to Access the Webinar On-Demand: This webinar will be available to watch on-demand via our new platform, ON24.
 We encourage you to register even if you are unable to attend the live session.
 All registrants will receive a link to access the recording shortly after the event.